Swright88/extending-testing/phase1/03_boundary_values.md

 ```
 % python3 -i age_checker.py
->>> is_old_enough(2023, 1, 5, 13)
+>>> is_old_enough(2022, 1, 5, 13)
 False
 ```

-noting that the inputs to `is_old_enough()` are the *birth* year, month and day (i.e. 2023 January 5th in the example above), then the age restriction - "13" in the small example above, where a True response would mean the user was at least 13 years old and allowed to view the content, and False would mean they were denied access.
+noting that the inputs to `is_old_enough()` are the *birth* year, month and day (i.e. 5th January 2022 in the example above), then the chosen age restriction imposed by the site - "13" in this case.
+A `True` response would mean the user was at least 13 years old and allowed to view the content, and `False` would mean they were denied access.

+In the example above, someone born a year ago "today" wouldn't be allowed entry, to this website where you need to be 13 or over!

 As this is a boundary value analysis test - what might be interesting tests to run, for the different age restriction use cases?
 First plan what tests you want